 The network upgrade cost is the estimated cost for transmission system enhancements that the generator is responsible for paying.
 We extract these costs from sections of the engineering studies that are labeled as referring to network upgrade costs.
 Network upgrade cost estimates are rarely provided in the first study: only 4 percent of observations have a non-missing network upgrade cost for the first study.
 Network upgrade costs may also be missing in the second and third studies.
 If a study explicitly reports zero costs or states that no such costs were identified, we record the Network Upgrade cost as zero.
 At this point, 42 percent of second study observations and 39 percent of third study observations are missing network upgrade costs.
 These observations do not mention network upgrade costs anywhere in their engineering studies, nor do they include a section relevant to these costs.
-We assume this lack of information means the project was not responsible for any contribution to network upgrade costs and replace these missing values with zero.
+For our analysis, we assume this lack of information means the project was not responsible for any contribution to network upgrade costs and record the network upgrade cost as zero.

 The combined cost is the total estimated cost for all potential network upgrades a project may share responsibility for.
-When multiple projects contribute to overloading the grid, PJM shares the cost of the system upgrades necessary to resolve the overload across these projects, in proportion to their contribution to it.
-The combined cost is the total cost of all the upgrades that a project may need to contribute to and thus gives some indication of its network upgrade cost.
+When multiple projects contribute to overloading the transmission grid, PJM shares the cost of the system upgrades necessary to resolve the overload across these projects, in proportion to their contribution to the overload.
+The combined cost is the total cost of all the upgrades that a project may need to contribute to and thus gives some indication its network upgrade cost.
 This variable serves as our measure of network upgrade cost for the first study.
-Following the same approach as with the network upgrade cost, we record the combined cost as zero if a study explicitly reports zero combined costs or does not identify any such costs.
-At this point, 43 percent of first-study observations have a missing combined cost.
-These observations have no mention of a combined cost in their studies, so we assume their combined cost as zero.
+Following the same approach as with the Network Upgrade cost, we record the combined cost as zero if a study explicitly reports zero combined costs or does not identify any such costs.
+At this point, 43 percent of first study observations have a missing combined cost.
+These observations have no mention of a combined cost in their studies, nor do they have a section relevant to these costs.
+For our analysis, we record their combined cost as zero.

 We construct a measure of project capacity that we use to transform these costs into the cost per kW measures used in our analysis.
-Each request for interconnection specifies the requested kW of both energy resource and capacity resource.
-Energy resource is the kW that can participate in the energy market; capacity resource is the kW that can participate in capacity market.
-These two values are highly correlated, though the requested capacity kW tends to be lower.
+Each request for interconnection specifies the requested kW of energy resource and the requested kW of capacity resource.
+Energy resource is the kW that can participate in the energy market while the capacity resource is the kW that can participate in capacity market.
+These two values are highly correlated, though the requested capacity kW tends to be lower than the requested energy kW.
 As our measure of capacity, we use the maximum of these two values.